MotoDreamer´s Introduction to Cali, Colombia. The South American Vibrant Salsa Capital of the World and Adventure Motorcycle Riding Heaven.

 Cali is the best city in Colombia for adventure motorcycle riding.

-It’s no coincidence that Colombia’s best-known motorcycle adventure touring company, i.e, MotoDreamer, is based in Cali.
+It’s no coincidence that Colombia’s best-known and independent adventure motorcycle touring company, i.e, MotoDreamer, is based in Cali.

 Cali’s location is precisely what makes it the perfect springboard to adventure riding heaven.